tmtsoftware/csw-prototype/apps/README.md

 * csClient - a command line client to the config service

 * sequencer - A scala REPL shell for working with HCDs and assemblies

+* trackLocation - a command line app that wraps an external (non csw) application for the purpose of registering it with the location service and unregistering it when it exits